 There are multiple sites that are obvious choices for a listing such as Google My Business and Yelp.
 You should also claim profiles on healthcare-specific reviews sites like Healthgrades, Vitals, and ZocDoc, which attract hundreds of thousands of viewers on a regular basis.

 Generate, Respond, and Display Patient Reviews

 Reviews are the backbone of any online listing.
 They serve as social proof that real people actually visited a physician and the ratings and text reviews accurately describe their experience.

 They’re also the first step in establishing a doctor’s trust and authority, which makes them paramount to their online reputation.

-It isn’t just enough to have a few reviews up on a listing; you’ll need to get more reviews in order to raise a doctor’s profile.
+It isn’t just enough to have a few reviews up on a listing; you’ll need to get more patient reviews in order to raise a doctor’s profile.
 Research shows that a majority of consumers (69 percent) see reviews older than three months as irrelevant to the current experience.

 What’s more interesting is that the PatientPop survey revealed that 71.3 percent of providers only receive reviews from at most five percent of their patient base.
 In other words, a small volume of reviews doesn’t bode well for a doctor’s online reputation, which makes review generation important for any medical practice.